chunqiuyiyu/bing-chat-prompt-keywords/README.md

 `outline`: generate an outline for a specific content.
 > I want to write an outline for this: text or url #outline

+## P
+`photograph`: describe a beautiful photograph of image. can be used with `draw` keyword to get better image results.
+> dog ;photograph

 ## S

 `similar_to`: find similar things.